A disinfecting homemade Febreze spray for fabrics. This homemade fabric refresher is effective, natural, and stain-free on all our fabrics!

 From his book bag to his shoes, I know he is covered in all sorts of germs.
 Since he’s just in preschool, his book bag is often thrown at the door, shoes in all directions, and germy hands touch everything before I can even blink!

 We also have a newborn in the house, so I’m ultra germ-conscious.
 I am always washing hands, vacuuming, and cleaning the hard surfaces of my home – but what about fabrics?
 Enter this homemade Febreze fabric refresher.

 I know germs often live on surfaces that we often don’t think about like couches, carpets, clothing, and bags/purses.
 Lately, I’ve seen a lot of commercials for fabric refreshers and germ killers, but I absolutely cannot handle the scent of commercial cleaners.
 Not to mention the chemicals!
 In a few months, my newborn will be crawling and putting everything into his mouth.
 I don’t want him coming into contact with tons of germs OR chemicals.

 Natural Ingredients for Freshening & Disinfecting Fabrics

-For this recipe, I decided to dig deep into some research to make an effective, natural, and safe disinfecting spray for fabrics.
+For this homemade Febreze recipe, I decided to dig deep into some research to make an effective, natural, and safe disinfecting spray for fabrics.
 I do find that this recipe has been stain-free for my couch, carpet, and other surfaces.
-But PLEASE test any new recipe in an inconspicuous place before using on furniture or other delicate surfaces.
+But PLEASE test any new recipe in an inconspicuous place before using it on furniture or other delicate surfaces.
 You never know how certain fabrics will react to any cleaning solution.

-The ingredients for this homemade fabric refresher are natural, non-toxic, and smell wonderful!
+The ingredients for this homemade Febreze fabric refresher are natural, non-toxic, and smell wonderful!
 For more information on the effectiveness of each oil, I recommend reading “Biological properties of essential oils: an updated review” by B. Adorjan and G. Buchbauer.